ndjinga/CoreFlows/README.md

 - `git clone https://github.com/ndjinga/CDMATH-CoreFlows.git CDMATH-CoreFlows-master`
 Either of these latter commands results in the creation of a directory `~/workspace/CDMATH-CoreFlows/CDMATH-CoreFlows-master`  containing the source files.

-In the following steps we assume that PETSc (version 3.4 or more recent) has been installed with CDMATH with the process described above.
+In the following steps we assume that [PETSC](https://www.mcs.anl.gov/petsc/) (version 3.4 or more recent) has been installed with CDMATH with the process described above.
 You need to set the following variables
 - `CDMATH_DIR`, the path to your CDMATH installation, for example  `~/workspace/cdmath/cdmath_install//share/petsc-3.8.3 `
 - `PETSC_DIR`, the path to your PETSc installation.
-If PETSc was installed by CDMATH then PETSC_DIR can be defined as `~/workspace/cdmath/cdmath_install`
+If [PETSC](https://www.mcs.anl.gov/petsc/) was installed by CDMATH then [CDMATH-Toolbox](https://github.com/ndjinga/CDMATH) can be defined as `~/workspace/cdmath/cdmath_install`
 - `PETSC_ARCH`, the type of installation used (usually arch-linux2-c-opt or linux-gnu-c-opt)

 In order to do so, it is sufficient to source the 'CDMATH' environment file.
 Type in you linux terminal